Adele has been a youth services librarian in public libraries for 20 years.

 Next, you can print out the cards, shuffle them, read the clues, and have the game participants put a marker over the answer to your clues.
-You can separate the easy and medium games--or you can mix them up for an extra challenge.
-There are 4 clues for each possible answer (2 easy and 2 medium.)
+You can separate the easy and medium games—or you can mix them up for an extra challenge.
+There are four clues for each possible answer (2 easy and two medium.)

 Harry Potter Games Wrap-Up